 Become an international tutor and learn about the daily life of international students in Tampere!

-International tutors will help international students coming to the University of Tampere to integrate themselves into the local study environment and student life and adapt to the day-to-day routines.
+International student tutors will help international students coming to Tampere University (City centre and Kauppi campus) to integrate themselves into the local study environment and student life and adapt to the day-to-day routines.

-The peak season for international tutoring is at the end of August and the beginning of September.
-This is the time when tutors are needed the most.
-Those who are willing can continue their work and also tutor the new exchange students arriving in early January.
-The university’s Centre for International Education and Tamy organise two afternoon training events for international tutors before the beginning of the academic year.
-Usually no trainings are arranged during the academic year.
-The persons responsible for international tutoring will post information on the training events on the student associations’ mailing lists and the international tutor list maintained by Tamy.
+The peak season for international tutoring is early-August to early-September.
+This is the time when international student tutors are needed the most.
+Those who are willing can continue their work and also tutor the new exchange students arriving in early-January as well.
+The university’s International Mobility Services and TREY organise two afternoon training events for international tutors before the beginning of the academic year and one more additional traingin in November-December.
+The persons responsible for international tutoring will post information on the training events on the student associations’ mailing lists and the international tutor list maintained by TREY.

-See also the tutor info for incoming international students (How To Get Started -> Student Tutors)
+See also the tutor info for incoming international students (How To Get Started -> International Student Tutors)

 How do I get involved?

-Read more about the recruitment of international tutors on the Tamy website.
+Read more about the recruitment of international tutors on the TREY's website.

 Training for the international organisers and tutors of student associations